-The boob itself sat atop a two storey building in London, looming over the street below.
+The boob itself sat atop a two-storey building in London, looming over the street below.
 The topic was quickly covered by media outlets keen to show their fingers were on the city’s pulse and the image of the giant boob peering around the side of a tall building went viral on social media.

 Mother London certainly did a good job of raising awareness of the stigma of breastfeeding, though, personally, I’m not sure a giant boob is the best way of going about that.

 If we want to show that breastfeeding is natural and normal and lovely, then huge nipples casting shadows over London probably aren’t the best way to go about that.
-If we really want to destigmatise breastfeeding then let’s make breastfeeding mothers feel welcome in public places.
+If we really want to destigmatize breastfeeding then let’s make breastfeeding mothers feel welcome in public places.